Call us 0333 370 4333

 Why choose us

-HMRC clearly states that under the CDF, you have two options: accept the offer and admit to ‘deliberate’ tax fraud or reject the offer.
+HMRC clearly states that under the Contract Disclosure Facility, you have two options: accept the offer and admit to ‘deliberate’ tax fraud or reject the offer.
 Regardless of which choice you make, it is crucial to seek expert legal advice immediately, as there is a deadline for acceptance.
 Our expert tax litigation solicitors can provide guidance to ensure you fully understand the seriousness of the situation and the implications of each option.

-The Contractual Disclosure Facility process can be intimidating, but our specialist team will offer clear guidance at every stage.
+The Contract Disclosure Facility process can be intimidating, but our specialist team will offer clear guidance at every stage.
 They will develop a strategy tailored to your best interests and negotiate with HMRC on your behalf.
 Contact us for a confidential consultation, where our experienced defence solicitors will offer you expert legal advice and guidance.

 Testimonials